JoBCB/Rehearsal_Series/Media-Choreographies-Creative-Course.md

 __::::::: EXERCISE 06:::::::__ — 40min + break 20min + 40min;

-* Groups exchange their 'choreographic code' —
+* Groups exchange their 'choreographic code':

+ * group members reads and discusses the documents;

+ * the group sketches three new variations;

 <br>

 __2nd round of group presentations and discussion;__ — 1 hour;